rmast/rpi-build-and-boot/README-Windows.md

 After you stopped the machine you can restart it with
 - vagrant reload

-If you get a read/write error mounting /opt/raspberry/root with the way the shared folder is linked you can also copy the raspberry-image to /home/vagrant and at the next bootup (via Virtual Box in order not to link the /vagrant - shared folder) remove this empty /vagrant directory and make your own symlink by
+If you get many file errors during usage of the image mounted from the shared /vagrant - folder at /opt/raspberry/root (I do) you can also copy the raspberry-image to /home/vagrant and at the next bootup (poweroff and restart via Virtual Box in order not to link the /vagrant - shared folder) remove this empty /vagrant directory and make your own symlink by

 ```sh
 sudo rmdir /vagrant